 Currently, 161 customers participate in the SBDLC program, representing 1 megawatt of controllable peak demand.

-*EnergyScout™ for Small Business is currently fully subscribed.
+*EnergyScout™ for Small Business is currently closed and not actively recruiting new participants.
 Please check back here for updates on this program.

 Large Commercial and Industrial Direct Load Control (CIDLC)

 With EnergyScout™ for Business, Hawaiian Electric installs a free a device that can temporarily curtail customer designated loads, typically for no more than one hour at a time.
 Current program participants have designated from 50 kilowatts up to 5 megawatts of curtailable load.
 In return, DLC participants receive monthly incentives in the form of bill credits or checks.
 Monthly incentives are paid regardless of whether a DR event occurs or not.
 When a DR event is triggered for more than one hour, participants receive an additional Energy Reduction Incentive.